Handbooks

 Competitive Cheer 4 competitions

-M&W XC 4 meets (must record result in each)
+M&W XCC 4 meets (must score in each)

 Competitive Dance 4 competitions